syntaqx/weightloss-journal/README.md

 ### April 4th 2023

-- __Todays Weight__: TBD
+- __Todays Weight__: 186.2

 Monday-Sunday Goal:

-- Let's see if we can all-time-low weigh at 185 lbs, currently the ATL is 186.6 lbs
+- Let's see if we can get an ATL (all-time-low) of 185, todays weigh in was the lowest so far.
 - Hit daily protein, fiber and caloric deficit goals every day this week (without any carry over days)
 - 64oz of water every day, at minimum
 - No alchohol this week, which is a bummer, but it's not doing me any favors.
 I'll make up for it next week.